 -link http://d.android.com/reference/

-parameter to be able to adjust for preciselythissituation: You want to link to some other Javadoc documentation online, but you cannot access it at the time of generating your own docs.
-Here's how it works: While-link
+However, Javadoc offers the-linkofflineparameter to be able to adjust for preciselythissituation: You want to link to some other Javadoc documentation online, but you cannot access it at the time of generating your own docs.
+Here's how it works: While-linktakes only one parameter (the URL of the JavaDoc docs you want to link to),-linkofflinetakes a second one.
+That one is the location of thepackage-listfile!

 So, to link to the online Android reference documentation, you shouldnotselect any checkboxes in the 2nd eclipse dialog, but instead add